toggle-corp/alacritty-colorscheme/README.md

 ## License

-Content of this repo is released under the [Apache License, Version 2.0].
+Content of this repository is released under the [Apache License, Version 2.0].

 [Apache License, Version 2.0](./LICENSE-APACHE)